wahani/dat/cran-comments.md

 0 errors | 0 warnings | 0 note

-* This is mostly a maintenance release for the upcoming dplyr version.
+* This is a maintenance release to address the demand to use packages in suggests conditionally.

 ## Reverse dependencies